matthew-brett/pydagogue/curious_git.rst

 A diversion on cryptographic hashes
 ===================================

-This section describes "Crytographic hashes".
+This section describes "Cryptographic hashes".
 These will give us an excellent way to name our snapshots.
 Later we will see that they are central to the way that git works.